spudstuff/aws-ps-tools/README.md

 "ec2:StopInstances"
 ```

-And if you want to later delete the snapshot and old volume, you also need:
+And if you want to later delete the snapshot and old volume manually, you also need:

 ```
 "ec2:DeleteSnapshot",